labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-initialize-array-with-reversed-range/step1.md

   );
 ```

+This function creates an array containing the numbers in the specified range in reverse order.
+The `start` and `end` parameters are inclusive, and the `step` parameter specifies the common difference between the numbers in the range.

+To use the function, call it with the desired `end`, `start`, and `step` values as arguments, like this:

 ```js
 initializeArrayWithRangeRight(5); // [5, 4, 3, 2, 1, 0]
 initializeArrayWithRangeRight(7, 3); // [7, 6, 5, 4, 3]
 initializeArrayWithRangeRight(9, 0, 2); // [8, 6, 4, 2, 0]
 ```

+If you omit the `start` argument, it defaults to `0`.
+If you omit the `step` argument, it defaults to `1`.